-A Citizens’ Assembly brings a randomly selected, representative group of people together to deliberate and make policy decisions.
-Citizens' Assemblies have been used all around the world in America, Europe, and Asia to deal with divisive and highly politicized issues such as same-sex marriage, abortion, Brexit, and climate change.
+A Citizens’ Assembly brings a democratic-lottery-selected, representative group of people together to deliberate and make policy decisions.
+Citizens' Assemblies have been used all around the world to deal with divisive and highly politicized issues.

 Why hold a Citizens' Assembly?

-Proponents of democratic lotteries claim that Citizens' assemblies selected by lot have the following beneficial properties:
+Citizens' assemblies selected by lot have the following beneficial properties.

 Randomly selecting participants gives every person an equal chance of being selected, regardless of age, gender, location or any other characteristic.